Also known as: Biopsy - endometrium

 - If you had anesthesia for the procedure, you are taken to a recovery area.
 Nurses will make sure you are comfortable.
 After you wake up and have no problems from the anesthesia and procedure, you are allowed to go home.

-- Tell your health care provider about all the medicines you take.
-These include blood thinners such as warfarin, clopidigrel, and aspirin.
+- Tell your provider about all the medicines you take.
+These include blood thinners such as warfarin, clopidogrel, and aspirin.

 - You may be asked to have a test to check if you are pregnant.

-- In the two days before the procedure, do not use creams or other medicines in the vagina.
+- In the 2 days before the procedure, do not use creams or other medicines in the vagina.

-- Ask your health care provider if you should take pain medicine, such as ibuprofen or acetaminophen, just before the procedure.
+- Ask your provider if you should take pain medicine, such as ibuprofen or acetaminophen, just before the procedure.